Cuile/Cuile.github.io/content/posts/Python/Nuitka.md

     --run               Execute immediately the created binary (or import the compiled module).
 Defaults to off.
     --debugger          Execute inside a debugger, e.g. "gdb" or "lldb" to automatically get a stack trace.
 The debugger is automatically chosen unless specified by name with the NUITKA_DEBUGGER_CHOICE environment variable.
 Defaults to off.

-  Compilation choices:
-    --user-package-configuration-file=YAML_FILENAME
-                        User provided Yaml file with package configuration.
-                        You can include DLLs, remove bloat, add hidden dependencies.
-Check the Nuitka Package Configuration
-                        Manual for a complete description of the format to use.
-Can be given multiple times.
-Defaults to empty.
-    --full-compat       Enforce absolute compatibility with CPython.
-Do not even allow minor deviations from CPython behavior, e.g. not having better tracebacks or exception messages which are not really incompatible, but only different or worse.
-This is intended for tests only and should *not* be used.
-    --file-reference-choice=FILE_MODE
-                        Select what value "__file__" is going to be.
-With "runtime" (default for standalone binary mode and module mode), the created binaries and modules, use the location of themselves to deduct the value of "__file__".
-Included packages pretend to be in directories below that location.
-This allows you to include data files in deployments.
-If you merely seek acceleration, it's better for you to use the "original" value, where the source files location will be used.
-With "frozen" a notation "<frozen module_name>" is used.
-For compatibility reasons, the "__file__" value will always have ".py" suffix independent of what it really is.
-    --module-name-choice=MODULE_NAME_MODE
-                        Select what value "__name__" and "__package__" are going to be.
-With "runtime" (default for module mode), the created module uses the parent package to deduce the value of "__package__", to be fully compatible.
-                        The value "original" (default for other modes) allows for more static optimization to happen, but is incompatible for modules that normally can be loaded into any package.

   Output choices:
     --output-filename=FILENAME